belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 14th- There is duckweed in both ponds.
 Also, it rained last night.

-21st- It rained twich last week and the mat with the pots is placed in the pond.
+21st- It rained twice last week and the mat with the pots is placed in the pond.

 28th- It stormed/rained last week.

+## June

+4th- It rained last week.